-Discover it Secured is the best Discover card for bad credit because:
+Discover it® Secured Credit Card is the best Discover card for bad credit because:

 You won’t pay an annual fee.
 This card is free to have.
-There’s no foreign transaction fee either.
+There’s a 0% foreign transaction fee.
 But do keep in mind that you’ll have to temporarily part with at least $200 to make the security deposit.

 There are rewards.
-It’s unusual for a secured card to have rewards, but Discover it Secured does.
-You get 2% cash back on your first $1,000 of purchases at gas stations and restaurants each quarter.
+It’s unusual for a secured card to have rewards, but the Discover it® Secured Credit Card does.
+You get 2% cash back on your first $1,000 of purchases at gas stations and restaurants combined each quarter.
 Everything else gets 1% cash back.
 And at the end of your first year, your rewards for the year are matched by Discover.

 It’s unlikely, but possible, you’ll be declined.
 Income, debt, and bankruptcy can affect your approval odds.
 But this is your best chance, as far as Discover cards go.